Top Financial Help and Resources for Cancer Patients

 Pay attention to cancer drug costs and rules

 It’s important to be aware that numerous rules affiliated with cancer medicines can result in large bills that patients must cover.
-For example, some insurance plans require patients to receive drugs mailed from a specialty pharmacy.
+For example, some health insurance plans require patients to receive drugs mailed from a specialty pharmacy.
+The patient is then responsible for bringing the drug to the care facility to receive their cancer treatment.
+If the patient does not bring their own medicine and the care facility has to provide it, the financial burden will be theirs to bear, and the cost could be astronomical.

-The patient is then responsible for bringing the drug to the care facility to receive their treatment.
-If the patient does not bring their own medicine and the care facility has to provide it, the cost of it could be astronomical.
-It’s best to double-check with your insurance provider to know exactly what legal steps you should take to ensure you don’t get stuck with a big bill after treatment.
+It’s best to double-check with your insurance provider to know exactly what legal steps you should take to ensure you don’t get stuck with a big medical bill after treatment.

 Financial assistance for cancer patients: It pays to ask